June 17, 2026 · RezScore

-We ranked the top undergraduate majors using 1.17 million real resumes.
+We ranked the top college majors for 2026 using 1.17 million real resumes.
 The most interesting thing isn’t the ranking.
 It’s the trend underneath it.

 Every year, people ask us the same question: which college major actually pays off?
 And every year there’s a fresh round of takes about it, most of them based on surveys of a few thousand graduates who were asked to remember what they studied.